rofdservices/rofdservices.github.io/en/index.md

     slug: rofd-mark
     title:
     caption: >
-      ROFD Services has been a handyman company active in the Dutch market since 2010.
-With office in Amstelveen, we deliver custom work in the Amsterdam region.
-Renovation renovation and maintenance outside and inside.
-Our enthusiastic and professional team has a great eye for quality and details.
-Our prices are in line with the market, and we all make our quotations after a personal interview with the client.
+      ROFD Services is a rennovation company active in the Dutch market since 2010.
+Located in Amstelveen, we deliver custom work in the Amsterdam and surrounding.
+We do renovation and maintenance outside and inside the house.
+Our enthusiastic and professional team gives a lot of importance to quality and details.
+Our prices are in line with the market, and we make our quotations after a personal visit and interview with the client.
-      <br/><br/>Call us: 0652729191 or send a message to contact us for a free quote.
+      <br/><br/>Call us: 0652729191 or send a message for a free quote.
   - template: carousel-photos
     block: carousel
     slug: main-gallery